Gullah Geechee Series Part One: Exploring Sapelo Island (VIDEO)

 Fran Drayton is the oldest Gullah Geechee descendant on Sapelo.

 “You would probably not understand if I said to her I’ll see you at Declean.
 Declean, which means daybreak.
-Which means at daybreak," says Drayton.
+Which means at daybreak," said Drayton.

 The 86-year-old sits on her couch in the small home she shares with her husband.
 She reminisces about the creole sounding words she heard during her childhood.